 15 The PIDG group's two primary subsidiary organizations, the Emerging Africa Infrastructure Fund and GuarantCo, are both rated AA-.
-The Green Climate Fund is not rated.
+The Green

 "One of the challenges related to increasing adaptation financing is the lack of bankable adaptation projects."

 The Global Center for Adaptation reports only ten countries in Africa receive more than half of the continent's adaptation finance while the bottom ten countries receive less than 1%.
 Furthermore, the report shows that of 160 updated NDCs, just 62 mention adaptation finance needs.
 This implies actual adaptation funding requirements may exceed current estimates.